The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 3. Audio Interfaces

 An audio interface converts the XLR signal from your microphone into digital audio your computer can use.
-If you’re using a USB microphone, you don’t need one.
-If you’re using an XLR microphone, you do.
+If you’re using a USB microphone, you don’t need one — plug directly into your computer.
+If you’re using an XLR microphone, an interface is essential.

 Best audio interfaces for internet radio: